Identifying Black Holes Through Space Telescopes and Deep Learning: INTRODUCTION

 The EHT has tested the probability of detecting black holes using a radio interferometer \cite{EHT}.
 With the development of interferometers, optical interferometer arrays such as COAST \cite{baldwin1996first}, NPOI \cite{armstrong2013navy} and IOTA \cite{carleton1994current} have achieved higher resolution in infrared and even visible wavelengths.
 However, some smaller black holes might emit higher-frequency waves \cite{Accetion}, which are out of the observable range of radio and optical interferometers \cite{quirrenbach2001optical}.
 Therefore, these black holes are better observed using optical telescopes, which can cover visible and UV light.
 Among the candidate wavelengths, the short wavelength of UV light corresponds to higher imaging resolution.
 Moreover, compared to X-rays and $\gamma$-rays, UV is easier to be focused by optical instruments, making it possible for humans to detect black holes in this band.
 At present, some UV space telescopes have been successfully launched and operated, such as the Ultra Violet Imaging Telescope (UVIT) \cite{UVIT}, Far Ultraviolet Spectroscopic Explorer (FUSE) \cite{FUSE}, Hubble Space Telescope \cite{Hubble} and so on.

 The black hole shadow provides valuable information about the gravitational environment on event horizon scales, enabling verification or modification of general relativity \cite{He_2022, Wen_2023, PhysRevD.104.124063, Meng:2003ry}.
 High accuracy is crucial for both the detection and parameter estimation of the black hole \cite{Doeleman_2008, 2014ApJ7847B, Johannsen_2016}.
-According to Torniamenti et al \cite{near}, black holes may exist as close as 80 pc from Earth, within the observational range of optical telescopes.
+According to Torniamenti et al \cite{near}, black holes may exist as close as 80~pc from Earth, within the observational range of optical telescopes.
+Some evidence also supports that there are black holes within several hundred pc from Earth, including in binary systems within the solar neighborhood \cite{Chakrabarti_2023}.
 However, they may be hidden in a large number of images from current space telescopes.
 Distinguishing them from other celestial bodies is challenging due to their far distance and proximity to other objects.
 Moreover, the diffraction limit presents a fundamental constraint on the resolution of optical telescopes, requiring more accurate detection and recognition methods.
 This is where machine learning (ML) can be useful \cite{ML}.
 Sophisticated ML algorithms enable astronomers to automatically search for celestial objects and enhance the resolution of astronomical images beyond what is possible with conventional optics alone \cite{rs15112853}.
 Techniques such as super-resolution imaging and image reconstruction algorithms trained on simulated data enable astronomers to effectively enhance the resolution of telescope images, offering a glimpse into previously unseen details of celestial objects \cite{Soo_2023}.
 ML is a powerful tool for addressing various astronomical physics issues, and neural networks (NNs) are increasingly being used for this purpose.
-For instance, they have been instrumental in improving the resolution of the M87 black hole image \cite{Medeiros_2023} and is used for the identification and classification of celestial objects such as galaxies, stellar, and supernovae \cite{Wang2018}.
+For instance, they have been instrumental in improving the resolution of the M87* image \cite{Medeiros_2023} and is used for the identification and classification of celestial objects such as galaxies, star, and supernovae \cite{Wang2018}.
 In addition, machine learning methods are aiding in the identification of infrequent and hard-to-find astronomical occurrences by analyzing large datasets to uncover subtle patterns and signals that may otherwise be overlooked. \cite{Carrasco_Kind_2013}.